Spaceghost/databasedotcom-convenience/README.md

             client_id: ...

-* Call `YourModel.coerce_params` before you pass parameters submitted from an HTML form to your materialized Sobject
+* Call `YourClass.coerce_params` before you pass parameters submitted from an HTML form to your materialized Sobject

 # Example

     class UsersController < ApplicationController
-      include Databasedotcom::Rails::Controller
+      include Databasedotcom::Convenience
       before_filter :load_user, :except => [:index, :new]

       def index
         @users = User.all
       end

       def show
       end

       def new
         @user = User.new
       end

       def create
         User.create User.coerce_params(params[:user])
         flash[:info] = "The user was created!"
         redirect_to users_path
       end

       def edit
       end

       def update
         @user.update_attributes User.coerce_params(params[:user])
         flash[:info] = "The user was updated!"
         redirect_to user_path(@user)
       end

       def destroy
         @user.delete
         flash[:info] = "The user was deleted!"
         redirect_to users_path
       end

       private

       def load_user
         @user = User.find(params[:id])
       end
     end

-Note that there is no need to declare the `User` model anywhere- `Databasedotcom::Rails::Controller` recognizes it as a known Sobject type from your database.com instance, and materializes it automatically.
+Note that there is no need to declare the `User` class anywhere- `Databasedotcom::Convenience` recognizes it as a known Sobject type from your database.com instance, and materializes it automatically.

 # License

-databasedotcom-rails is released under the MIT License
+databasedotcom-convenience is released under the MIT License